OhStan/COMP4254_Advanced-Topics-in-Data-Analytics_FinalProject/README.md

 # COMP4254_FinalProject
-Final Course Project for COMP4254
+Final Course Project for COMP4254 - Advanced Topics in Data Analytics

 Objective
 - We want to study if there is a relationship between temperature and sales of software in colder area of the world.